MarioRasconMerinoML/Machine_Learning/README.md

 Tutorials and Notebooks around the usage of Scikit-Learn, Keras, Tensorflow and Pytorch to tackle ML / IA / RL projects

-As references to my self-learning I do follow the following books:
+As references to my self-learning I do use the following books:

 Refs.
 - "Hands-On Machine Learning with Scikit-Learn and, Keras and Tensorflow".
 A. Gerón